Near Clio in Barbour County, Alabama — The American South (East South Central)

 Pea River Presbyterian Church

 Location.
 31° 44.309′ N, 85° 36.201′ W. Marker is near Clio, Alabama, in Barbour County.
 Marker is on Alabama Route 51 north of Clio Short Road, on the right when traveling north.
+The marker is located at Pea River Presbyterian Church.
 Touch for map.
-The marker is located at Pea River Presbyterian Church.
 Marker is in this post office area: Louisville AL 36048, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 13, 2015, by David J Gaines of Pinson, Alabama.
-This page has been viewed 443 times since then and 72 times this year.
+It was originally submitted on October 13, 2015, by David J Gaines of Pinson, Alabama.
+This page has been viewed 663 times since then and 96 times this year.
 Photos: 1, 2, 3. submitted on October 13, 2015, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.